 - to authorized representatives of federal, state, or local educational authorities;

 - in connection with a health or safety emergency;

 - to comply with a judicial order or lawfully issued subpoena;

 - concerning information considered “Directory Information.”

 - The right to refuse the release of all of the aforementioned categories of personally identifiable information as “Directory Information.”

 - The right to file a complaint with the U.S. Department of Education concerning alleged failures by Minot State University to comply with the requirements of FERPA.
 The name and address of the Office that administers FERPA is:

 A copy of the Family Educational Rights and Privacy Act of 1974 is on file and available for inspection at the following campus locations:

 Academic School Offices Student Government Association

-Current students and students enrolled at MSU since fall 2005 can acquire unofficial transcripts online, at no charge, using Campus Connection.
+Current students and students enrolled at MSU after Fall 2005 can acquire unofficial transcripts online, at no charge, using Campus Connection.